wkumari/draft-wkumari-dhc-capport/README.md

    performed with the standard captive portal mechanisms, so this technique does not give the attackers more capabilities.

-   By simplifying the interaction with the captive portal systems, and doing away with the need for interception, we think that users will be less likely to disable useful security safeguards like DNSSEC validation, VPNs, etc.  In addition, because the system knows that it is behind a captive portal, it can know not to send cookies, credentials, etc.  Redirection to a portal where TLS can be used
+   Captive portals are increasingly hijacking TLS connections to force > browsers to talk to the portal.
+Providing the portal's URI via a

-Kumari, et al.          Expires February 25, 2016               [Page 5]
+Kumari, et al.            Expires March 3, 2016                 [Page 5]

 Internet-Draft             DHCP Captive-Portal               August 2015

-   without hijacking can ameliorate some of the implications of connecting to a potentially malicious captive portal.
+   DHCP or RA option is a cleaner technique, and reduces user expectations of being hijacked - this may improve security by making users more reluctant to accept TLS hijacking, which can be performed from beyond the network associated with the captive portal.

+   By simplifying the interaction with the captive portal systems, and doing away with the need for interception, we think that users will be less likely to disable useful security safeguards like DNSSEC validation, VPNs, etc.  In addition, because the system knows that it is behind a captive portal, it can know not to send cookies, credentials, etc.  By handing out a URI using which is protected with TLS, the captive portal operator can attempt to reassure the user that the captive portal is not malicious.

-6. Acknowledgements
+5. Acknowledgements

    Thanks to Vint Cerf for the initial idea / asking me to write this.
    Thanks to Wes George for supplying the IPv6 text.
 Thanks to Lorenzo